rprieto/node-max7221/README.md

 max7221.ascii['3']
 max7221.ascii['.']

-// syntactic sugar for ascii sequences max7221.text('hello world!')
+// syntactic sugar for a list of ascii characters max7221.text('hello world!')

 // make an 8x8 bitmap from arrays (ex: ndarray)